ricardobeat/node-polyglot/README.md

 </ul>
 ```

-You can change "e" to anything you want.
-I think it looks nice.
+You can change "e" to anything you want, see _configuration_ below.
+I think it looks nice like this.
 Just avoid overwriting the existent template tags (=, html, etc).

 ## Setup your language files